Naoki-Noto/P2-20231212/README.md

   • DA3_(C4_12): Code and results of domain adaptation for alkene photoisomerization.

-  - Alkene_isomerization_8OPSs: Code and results for domain adaptation in CN.
+  - Alkene_isomerization_8OPSs: Code and results for predictions in alkene isomerization by domain adaptation using 8 OPSs as the training set.

-  - Alkene_isomerization_DA: Code and results for domain adaptation in CO_a.
+  - Alkene_isomerization_DA: Code and results for predictions in alkene isomerization by domain adaptation.

-  - Alkene_isomerization_RF: Code and results for domain adaptation in CO_b.
+  - Alkene_isomerization_RF: Code and results for predictions in alkene isomerization by random forest.

-  - Alkene_isomerization_badcase: Code and results for domain adaptation in CO_c.
+  - Alkene_isomerization_badcase: Code and results for predictions in alkene isomerization by domain adaptation using the source domain with photocatalytic activity trends less similar to the target domain.

-  - Correlation_analysis: Code and results for domain adaptation in CO_d.
+  - Correlation_analysis: Code and results for the correlation analysis.

-  - Learning_curve: Code and results for domain adaptation in CO_e.
+  - Learning_curve: Code and results for generating learning curves to investigate generalization performance.

   • DA4_(C9_10_15): Code and results of investigations into the limitation and applicability of domain adaptation.